sifophp/compost/README.md

 ## Installation
  - Download this source code into your production server.
  - Edit the `deploy.cfg` with your project settings
- - Clone the project and create a symlink in the APP_DIR.
-Or copy paste:
+ - Clone the project and create a symlink in the APP_DIR:

+Copy and paste with the final `deploy.cfg`:

 	source deploy.cfg
 	git clone $GIT_REPO $RELEASES_SKELETON_DIR